 Waste and Recycling

-We are committed to reducing the environmental impact of its activities and services.
-One way in which its environmental impact can be reduced is through sound waste management and recycling activities.
+We are committed to reducing the environmental impact of our activities and services.
+One way to reduce our environmental impact is through sound waste management and recycling activities.

-The university has set itself demanding targets for reducing its waste which is sent to landfill and for improving recycling.
+The university has set itself demanding targets for reducing the waste which is sent to landfill and for improving its recycling rates.

 The targets are to:

 Progress against these targets is reported annually.
-Details of our recent performance against these targets are set out below or can be viewed in the DMU Environmental Report 2015-16.
+Details of our recent performance against these targets are set out below or can be viewed in the DMU Annual Sustainability Report.

 Recycling and reducing waste has a number of benefits not only to the environment but also the university as well.
 There is a growing pressure to find new ways of disposing of our waste as our landfill sites begin to fill up and the costs of disposing of waste increases.
 Ensuring that our waste is recycled can reduce the demand for natural resources to create new products, save energy with lower energy demands for recycled products and reduce greenhouse gases.

 The activities of the University in relation to waste management follow the ‘waste hierarchy’ by reducing, re-using and then recycling waste.
 An important element of this is also looking at how and what we purchase in the first place as a way of reducing waste.